SundayMba/alx-pre_course/README.md

-My first readme
+# My first readme
-the is trhe updated readme file done in github directly.
+this is the updated readme file done in github directly.